-You’re more likely to get gallbladder cancer if you’re female or Native American.
+You’re more likely to get gallbladder cancer if you’re female.
+Risk is also higher if you are Native American, Mexican American, ot Latin American.
 Your chances also increase with age.
 Weight can play a large part, too.
 Obesity increases your chances for gallbladder cancer.

 You doctor will use a wide range of tests to see if you have gallbladder cancer.
 Usually, he’ll start with a complete physical exam and get your medical history.